emcannaert/BEST-NN/training/README.md

 python plotConfusionMatrix.py
 ```

-Note that there is a couple of boolean flags, doBES and doImages, to specifically turn on part of that training.
+Note that there are a couple of boolean flags, doBES and doImages, to specifically turn on part of that training.

 ## Training with only the Higgs Frame Images